Hastings – All Saints, All Saints Street

 All Saints stands east of the castle hill and reconstruction after the raid of 1377, probably on the previous site, was leisurely, for a will of 1436 speaks of it as ‘new’ (VCH 9 p21) and it does not follow that it was finished even then.
 Built of local stone, some of it greensand, it forms a single whole.
 Re-used stones, some carved with chevrons, suggest its predecessor contained C12 work.
 In the early C19 the south porch is said to have had a rounded arch (Horsfield I p252), but it can hardly have survived from this earlier church, though some foundations of uncertain purpose and date found nearby (VCH ibid) might have.

 The nave arcades of the present church confirm that the rebuilding was mainly in the early C15, for the heads of two moulded orders spring from upward extensions of the octagonal piers, a device more common in the C14.
-The aisle windows are renewed, but the Sharpe Collection drawing (1797) shows similar openings and the complete original east window in the north aisle shows the tracery is accurate.
+The aisle windows are renewed and with the exception of the east window in the north aisle their tracery was missing when Sir Stephen Glynne first visited the church before1840 (SRS 101 p141), but the Sharpe Collection drawing (1797) shows similar openings and the complete original east window in the north aisle shows the renewal of the tracery was accurately done.
 The rood-stair at the east end of the south aisle is contained in what looks like a big buttress.
 There is space for a clerestory but no windows and though there is flint and stone chequerwork decoration on the south side, the roof on the north side in 1797 was continuous, so this may not be original.
 Only the north aisle retains some old roof timbers.

 The chancel, like the nave, has three-light side windows with panelled tracery.
 The chancel arch has thin abaci, chamfered responds and a head of two wave mouldings.
 All north windows except one are concealed by C19 vestries, entered by an original four-centred doorway that formerly led to the outside.
 The five-light C19 east window differs from the three-light one in the Sharpe drawing, which was not original as it had wooden mullions.